Rayhane-mamah/Efficient-VDVAE/README.md

 - The HParams object keeps a global state throughout all the scripts in the code.

 We highly recommend having a deeper look into how this library works by reading the [hparams library documentation](https://github.com/Rayhane-mamah/hparams), the [parameters description](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/jax/hparams.cfg) and figures 4 and 5 in the [paper]() before trying to run Efficient-VDVAE.

+We have heavily tested the robustness and stability of our approach, so changing the model/optimization hyper-parameters for memory load reduction should not introduce any drastic instabilities as to make the model untrainable.
+That is of course as long as the changes don't negate the important stability points we describe in the paper.

 ## Training the Efficient-VDVAE